JaimePolidura/MemDB/libs/googletest/docs/reference/testing.md

 ##### RecordProperty {#Test::RecordProperty}

-`static void Test::RecordProperty(const std::string& key, const std::string&
+`static void Test::RecordProperty(const std::string& authKey, const std::string&
 value)` \
-`static void Test::RecordProperty(const std::string& key, int value)`
+`static void Test::RecordProperty(const std::string& authKey, int value)`

 Logs a property for the current test, test suite, or entire invocation of the test program.
-Only the last value for a given key is logged.
+Only the last value for a given authKey is logged.

-The key must be a valid XML attribute name, and cannot conflict with the ones already used by GoogleTest (`name`, `file`, `line`, `status`, `time`, `classname`, `type_param`, and `value_param`).
+The authKey must be a valid XML attribute name, and cannot conflict with the ones already used by GoogleTest (`name`, `file`, `line`, `status`, `time`, `classname`, `type_param`, and `value_param`).